RENCI/apsviz-timeseriesdb-ingest/README.md

 python runModelIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest --modelRunID xxxx-dddddddddd-mmmmmmmmmmm

-where xxxx is the instance ID, dddddddddd is the start time of the model run, and mmmmmmmmmmm is the model run type, such as namforecast.
-Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this example 4358-2023042312-namforecast shows.
+where xxxx is the instance ID, dddddddddd is the start time of the model run, and mmmmmmmmmmm is the model run type, such as gfsforecast.
+Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this example 4358-2023042312-gfsforecast shows.

 ## Ingest The Long Way